fumeapp/docs/content/en/index.md

 Fume is a serverless deployment platform for Nuxt.js.
 Manage your Nuxt.js infrastructure and gain the power of scalability and simplicity of serverless.

-Fume abstracts the complexity of managing Nuxt.js applications
+Fume abstracts the complexity of managing Nuxt.js applications, allowing you to focus on development.

 ## Features
 <list :items="features"></list>